LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/data-types.rst.txt

    String staticVariable = "dog";
    char charVariable = 'd';

 Manipulation
 ^^^^^^^^^^^^

-The table below summarizes some of the most common string methods available in Java. the two languages.
-For the examples shown in the table, we use the string variable ``String str = "Rutabaga"``.
+The table below summarizes some of the most common string methods available in Java.
+For these examples, we use the string variable ``String str = "Rutabaga"``.

 .. list-table:: String manipulations in Java